 - Add a business savings account for $10/month

-- Excess transactions beyond 200 are $0.45 each, except for debit cards, electronic debits, and mobile deposit checks
+- Excess transactions over 200 – 500, depending on the account, are $0.45 each, except for debit cards, electronic debits, and mobile deposit checks

 Waiving a Fee

-Choosing a business banking account on which you can waive the fees is important to avoid paying too much.
+Choosing a business banking account in which you can waive the fees is important to avoid overpaying.
 With Bank of America, you have three ways to waive the monthly service fee:

 - Spend $250 or more using your Bank of America debit card